erikrose/blessings/README.rst

 routines are required to enter Non-canonical, known in curses as `cbreak(3)_`.
 These functions also receive bytes, which must be incrementally decoded to unicode.

-Blessed handles all of these special keyboarding purposes!
+Blessed handles all of these special cases with the following simple calls.

 cbreak
 ~~~~~~